DeFiCh/defichain.com/content/learn.en.md

   footer:
     weight: 80
 meta:
-  description: Understand the DeFi Blockchain
+  description: Learn more and understand the DeFi Blockchain with videos and how-to guides
   og:
     title: Token
-    description: Understand the DeFi Blockchain
+    description: Learn more and understand the DeFi Blockchain with videos and how-to guides
     site_name: DeFi Blockchain
     image: /img/og/ogimage-learn.png
     image_type: image/png